 Welcome to Cornell and the Balch Hall community!
 When Balch Hall opened in September 1929, it became the third female residential college at Cornell after Sage College and Risley Hall.
-Today, more than 90 years later, Balch Hall continues to be a first-year women's residence hall, and houses almost one third of first-year women on campus.
+Today, more than 90 years later, Balch Hall continues to be a first-year women's residence hall, and houses almost 435 (about a third) of first-year women on campus.
 Because everyone in our community is a first-year student, a foundation is present for creating a supportive environment where students can succeed and build life-long friendships.

 Located right next to the scenic Beebe Lake, Balch Hall is a Victorian style building and is divided into two sides by an arch, a landmark on the Cornell Campus.
 The sides are called North and South and each side is divided into two units.
 A unit is basically a cluster of 20-30 rooms, and Units 1 and 2 are on the North Side and Units 3 and 4 are on the South.
 The building hosts six floors with four units each, except for the sixth floor which only has one unit on each side.
 There are two laundry rooms, one in the basement of each side.
 Each unit has a community kitchen with a fridge and microwave for the residents to use.
 Each unit also has a gorgeous lounge with a piano in and offers both study and social spaces.

 As a community, our goals are to build a safe and inclusive living environment for first-year students identifying as women, and create opportunities for them to learn, grow, and lead, in their first year on campus at Cornell.
 We strive to build a safe space – a diverse, aware, respectful, and judgment-free community.
 We look forward to all of us being inspired, challenged and flourishing in this empathetic and empowering environment.

 Located in the Unit 3 lounge, the Womyn's Center is open Sun-Fri, 8pm-11pm.
 Residents can borrow board games, DVDs, cooking supplies and more for FREE!